 Step 2: Contact the content creator and ask for permission

 There are several ways you can use to contact the creator.
 The best one, in my opinion, is to send them an email.
 This way you look serious about it and can provide valuable information about your goal with the photo.

 You can also try and just comment on the photo you want to reshare.
 Nonetheless, if it’s a popular account, they might miss your comment and it will go without a reply.

 A quick sidenote: The creator does not owe you any obligation to give approval.
-It’s even possible they might ask money for it.
-And that’s fair, they spend their time and skill to create the piece of content you are after.
-It’s up to you to decide if it’s worth it.
+It’s even possible they might ask for money for it.
+And that’s fair, they spend their time and skills to create the piece of content you are after.
+It’s up to you to decide if it’s worth the price.

 That being said, most of the time you will get a simple yes for free.